Arif Cooper

-Arif Cooper (died 5 March 2023) was a Jamaican musician, music producer, and international DJ.
+Arif Michael Cooper (died 5 March 2023) was a Jamaican musician, music producer, and international DJ.
 He was the CEO of Fresh Ear Productions/AMC Music Ltd., as well as a radio broadcaster for the RJR Communications Group (FAME FM).

 Biography

 Arif Cooper grew up around music from birth.
 His father, Michael "Ibo" Cooper from Third World, introduced him to the music industry from a young age, putting him through piano lessons, exposure to a large record collection as well as allowing him access to watch musicians such as Stevie Wonder, Bob Marley, Bruce Springsteen and Sting in various studio and show settings.
 When Arif was old enough, Ibo brought him on tour to work with Third World as a road crew member.